Stripe Payment Link to a file download with a confirmation email in 30 minutes

 • prod with https://ldk4dpw362.execute-api.us-east-1.amazonaws.com/prod/file-delivery?session_id={CHECKOUT_SESSION_ID} as the value

-The ldk4dpw362.execute-api.us-east-1 part is unique to you and will be in your API Gateway InvokeURL field, the one that I blur out on my screenshots.
+The ldk4dpw362.execute-api.us-east-1 part is unique to you and will be in your API Gateway InvokeURL field.

 Gateway Settings Images